-Not quite a dream or illusion but a disillusion, 1987; commemorated by crude 64-color digital panorama, January 1990, by Chris Wayan.
+An illusion leading to an enlightening disillusion, commemorated by crude 64-color digital panorama, 1990/2/12, by Chris Wayan.

 We cripplehearts love dance,

 So I join a class beyond my depth.

 Technique's my tourniquet.

 I weave a nest of warm tight rules